kddubey/cappr/docs/source/select_a_language_model.rst

 arguments, respectively.
 Decreasing their values decreases peak memory usage but costs runtime.
 Increasing their values decreases runtime but costs memory.

-:mod:`cappr.huggingface.classify` can also cache shared instructions for prompts.
+:mod:`cappr.huggingface.classify` can also cache shared instructions for prompts, resulting in a modest speedup.
 See :func:`cappr.huggingface.classify.cache`.

 :mod:`cappr.huggingface.classify_no_cache` may be compatible with a slightly broader class of architectures and model interfaces.
 Here, the model is only assumed to